cloudberrydb/cloudberrydb-site/docs/cbdb-op-prepare-to-deploy.md

 Cloudberry Database requires that the clocks configured for all hosts need to be synchronized, and the clock synchronization service should be started when the host starts.
 You can choose one of the following synchronization methods:

-- Use the Master node's time as the source, and other hosts synchronize the clock of the Master node host.
+- Use the coordinator node's time as the source, and other hosts synchronize the clock of the coordinator node host.
 - Synchronize clocks using an external clock source.

 The example in this document uses an external clock source for synchronization, that is, adding the following configuration to the `/etc/chrony.conf` configuration file: